facebookarchive/fb-flo/README.md

 ### 2. Install the Chrome Extension

-Grab the [flo Chrome extension](https://chrome.google.com/webstore/detail/ahkfhobdidabddlalamkkiafpipdfchp).
-This will add a new tab in your Chrome DevTools called 'flo'.
+Grab the [fb-flo Chrome extension](https://chrome.google.com/webstore/detail/ahkfhobdidabddlalamkkiafpipdfchp).
+This will add a new tab in your Chrome DevTools called 'fb-flo'.

-### 3. Activate flo
+### 3. Activate fb-flo

-To activate flo from the browser:
+To activate fb-flo from the browser:

 * Open Chrome DevTools.
-* Click on the new 'flo' pane.
+* Click on the new 'fb-flo' pane.
 * Click on 'Activate for this site'

 See screenshot: